janephp/janephp/documentation/OpenAPI/usage.rst

 Host and basePath support
 -------------------------

 Jane OpenAPI will never generate the complete url with the host and the base path for an endpoint.
-Instead it will only do a request on the specified path.
+Instead, it will only do a request on the specified path.

 If host and/or base path is present in the specification it is added, via the ``PluginClient``, ``AddHostPlugin`` and